WHY MARION COUNTY NEEDS A SYRINGE EXCHANGE PROGRAM

 - Save tax and health care dollars by preventing overdoses and new HIV/hepatitis C infections

-The proposed SSAS Program would ensure injection drug users have access to clean syringes to prevent infections, keep used needles off the streets and connect individuals with needed health services.
+The SSAS Program ensures people who inject drugs have access to clean syringes to prevent infections, keep used needles off the streets and connect individuals with needed health services.

 - HIV and hepatitis C rapid screening